Professional practice

 Sanctions & restrictive measures

-• Advising various clients on issues arising out of SAMLA 2018, the Russia (Sanctions) (EU Exit) Regulations 2019 and the equivalent EU sanctions regulations.
+• Advising various clients on issues arising out of SAMLA 2018, the Russia (Sanctions) (EU Exit) Regulations 2019 and equivalent EU sanctions regulations.

 • Advising (with David Foxton KC) on the effect of the re-imposition of US sanctions on Iran and the EU Blocking Regulation on a bank-account holder with a major bank.